spinalcordtoolbox/sct_testing_management/README.md

 ## Testing from a specific branch

 ### 1. Switch to your development branch
-1. If you want to do development use ssh connection on the development server.
+1. If you want to do development use ssh connection on any station on the same VLAN as tristano.

 2. Check the git status in the folder:  `~/devel/sct_testing_management/`, by running the command:
 `git status`